ADL5/minesweeper/README.md

 # minesweeper
 its minesweeper game.

-Maybe my code is not that good (I'm a beginner), but this is my first big project.
+This is my first big project.

 My contacts:
 discord: adl1